cicd-tutorials/cicd-tutorials.net/docs/tutorials/jenkins/build-status-pipelines/README.md

 # Build status pipelines and Job DSL

-This example contains pipelines to produce builds with success, unstable, failed, aborted, and not-built statuses as well as Job DSL script to create a folder with projects that have these five different statuses.
+This tutorial contains pipelines to produce builds with success, unstable, failed, aborted, and not-built statuses as well as Job DSL script to create a folder with projects that have these five different statuses.

 ## Preparing the Jenkins instance

-The pipeline provided by this example can be added to any Jenkins instance you have administrator access.
-For example, Jenkins configuration from [Jenkins with access to hosts Docker engine](../jenkins-host-docker/) example can be used.
+The pipeline provided by this tutorial can be added to any Jenkins instance you have administrator access.
+For example, Jenkins configuration from [Jenkins with access to hosts Docker engine](../jenkins-host-docker/) tutorial can be used.

 In order to be able to run the seed project we will need [Job DSL](https://plugins.jenkins.io/job-dsl/) plugin.
 Install the plugin through Available tab in [Manage Jenkins > Manage Plugins](http://localhost:8080/pluginManager/available).